 8. Rent Manager

 Rent Manager is a flexible property management platform that’s suitable for any number of units.
 Not only that, but it’s great for on-the-go use.
 In addition to accessing it from the cloud on any computer, you can also download the smartphone app.
-This allows you to accept payments, enter work orders, and schedule maintenance, all from your phone screen.
+This allows you to accept payments, enter work orders, and schedule maintenance from your phone screen.
 You can also take photos and upload them to the cloud, which can be useful for maintenance purposes.

 Within the platform, you can generate financial reports, manage work orders, and list your vacant units for rental.
-Rent Manager also has a website building tool that can create a truly professional-looking site for your property.
+Rent Manager also has a website-building tool that can create a truly professional-looking site for your property.
 Moreover, you can track maintenance requests from the initial request to the completed job.
 To get a price, you’ll have to call for a quote.
 That said, there’s a free trial version if you want to take it for a test drive.

 Tenants can also find a lot of value in Rent Manager.
 They can sign their lease electronically, negating the need for mail and postage.
-They can pay their rent online from any device, and access all of their payment records.
+They can pay their rent online from any device and access all of their payment records.
 This keeps both landlords and tenants on the same page.

-The software allows you to automate a number of repetitive tasks.
+According to Domantas Raulusevicius from Socceleb, the software allows you to automate a number of repetitive tasks.
 It can send out automated rent reminders, and you can use it to automate your property listings.
 A built-in communications hub connects you, your maintenance teams, and your tenants, which goes a long way to simplifying your maintenance projects.
 You can also integrate it with Google Calendar, Outlook, and Microsoft 365, so all of your calendars will be synced.

 Avail is one of the most popular property management programs in the world.
 Geared primarily towards small and DIY landlords, it doesn’t have some of the features you’d expect from more robust commercial hardware.
 But because it has fewer features, it’s simpler, easier to use, and easier to learn.
 This makes it a great choice if you’re renting out one or two units for extra income.